-All portions of this medical request form mu · linistered by school
+All portions of this medical request form must be e completed before med lication can be administered by school

-· t personnel.
-Prescription medications require a physician's signature.
-SCHOOL SCHOOL
+district personnel.
+Prescription medications req uire a physician's signatu ure.

+STUDENT: SCHOOL

 GRADE: TEACHER:

 NAME OF MEDICATION

 STORAGE REQUIREMENTS:

-DOSAGE: TIME(S)TO BE GI VEN:
+DOSAGE: TIME(S)TO BE GIVE N:

 HOW TO BE GIVEN (oral, injection or other).

-EXPLAIN: ·····
+EXPLAIN:

-REASON FOR MEDICATION:

 DATE OF DISCONTINUATION:

-Explain possible reactions or other instructi ons:
+Explain possible reactions or other instructions :

-PHYSICIAN'S NAME: PHYSICIAN'S P HONE
+PHYSICIAN'S NAME: PHYSICIAN'S PHO DNE

-the School District of Crandon, its employer all claims arising from the administration immediately and in writing of any change in I further give permission to the school author Parent/guardian signature: of this medication at scl the medication order. orities to contact the chil nool.
-I also agree to inform the school
+immediately and in writing of any change in the I further give permission to the school authorit ies to contact the child's

-Tarchity guardian signature.
-Dr NL.
+Parent/guardian signature: DAT -•

-Home phone number: Work phone num nber:
+Home phone number: Work phone numbe er:

-PHYSICIAN AUTHORIZATION The physician whose signature follows he prescribed and also agrees to accept counderstood that the medication will be reason(s) that the medication must be given ommunication regarding given by non-licensed, the administration but specially traine procedures.
-It is
+PHYSICIAN AUTHORIZATION The physician whose signature follows hereb prescribed and also agrees to accept comm understood that the medication will be giv reason(s) that the medication must be given du nunication regarding the reg he administration procedures.
+It is ut specially trained personnel.
+The

-Medical rationale for medication to be give n during the school day:
+Medical rationale for medication to be given du uring the school day:

-Physician's signature:

-Triysician s signature.
-Phone # Date
+Physician's signature: Phone # Date

+Policy Number: 411.1 Exhibits